freeletics/khonshu/README.md

 # Modern Android Development - The Freeletics Way

-At Freeletics use many of the Jetpack/AndroidX libraries but we don't always use them in the way they are advertised in Google's tutorials.
+At Freeletics we use many of the Jetpack/AndroidX libraries but not always in the way they are advertised and recommended in Google's tutorials.
-This project show cases our own flavored version of Modern Android Development as well as some of our own utilities.
+This project showcases our own flavored version of Modern Android Development as well as some of our own utilities.

 **This repository is a work in progress.
 More will be added over time.**